delphidabbler/ddablib/projects/wdwstate/Demos/1/ReadMe.txt

 The StandardDemo program for demonstrates design time use of TPJRegWdwState.

-For further informations see DemoReadMe.htm in the Demos directory.
+For further information see DemoReadMe.htm in the Demos directory.